ncatlab/nlab-content/pages/10968.md

-This entry provides commented references on the topic of [[noncommutative algebraic geometry]].
+This entry provides commented references on the topic of [[derived noncommutative algebraic geometry]].

 ***